haroldE30/contactapi-ws/README.md

 4. Username is 'sa' (without quote)
 5. Leave password blank
 6. Click Connect button
-7. Copy and paste the insert statements in the textarea
+7. Copy and paste the insert statements into the textarea
 8. Click Run button

 Running the application